xaju5/CyberRange-MT/osm-packages/README.md

 It uses a helm-chart from *stable* to deploy a mySQL server in Kubernetes cluster

 ### jujuweb
 A NS consisting of 2 VNF.
 Each of them with an apache2 server and 2 virtual links (1 internal and 1 external).
-It uses a juju-chart with 3 primitives to touch a file in the VNF, to stop the apache2 service and to start the apache2 service.
+It uses a juju-chart with 3 primitives: to touch a file in the VNF, to stop the apache2 service and to start the apache2 service.
+In order to work, it is necessary to clone https://github.com/canonical/operator into `jujuweb_vnf/chams/mycharms/mod/` folder.

+### jujucommand
+A NS consisting of 2 VNF.
+Each of them with server and 2 virtual links (1 internal and 1 external).
+It uses a juju-chart with 4 primitives: to touch a file in the VNF, to stop a service, to start a service and to install a service.
+It is up to the user to determine which service to install, start or stop.
+To do this, the user needs to specify the service when executing the `osm ns-action` command or when executing a primitive from the OSM web page.
+This NS will automaticaly install an apache2 service with a day1 primitive.
 In order to work, it is necessary to clone https://github.com/canonical/operator into `jujuweb_vnf/chams/mycharms/mod/` folder.

 ```